Southwest Airlines Beats on EPS But GAAP Results Lag

 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-For the quarter, gross margin was 19.4%, 120 basis points better than the prior-year quarter.
-Operating margin was 2.0%, 110 basis points better than the prior-year quarter.
-Net margin was 1.4%, 110 basis points worse than the prior-year quarter.
-(Margins calculated in GAAP terms.)
+For the quarter, gross margin was 20.7%, 80 basis points worse than the prior-year quarter.
+Operating margin was 2.5%, 200 basis points worse than the prior-year quarter.
+Net margin was 1.9%, 180 basis points worse than the prior-year quarter.

 Looking for alternatives to Southwest Airlines?
 It takes more than great companies to build a fortune for the future.
 Learn the basic financial habits of millionaires next door and get focused stock ideas in our free report, "3 Stocks That Will Help You Retire Rich."
 Click here for instant access to this free report.